arjunsv/osrs-market-analytics/README.md

 ## Training Data Collection

-This diagram demonstrates the process of gathering training data and create the observation matrix X, and the corresponding output vector y. λ is a user-defined interval passed in as a parameter when creating the Model object which specifies the duration of training data collection.
+This diagram demonstrates the process of gathering training data and create the observation matrix **X**, and the corresponding output vector **y**. **λ** is a user-defined interval passed in as a parameter when creating the Model object which specifies the duration of training data collection.
 The diagram below portrays and describes how λ distinguishes how target values are associated with parameter values.

 ![alt text](https://i.imgur.com/N0jtXiT.png)

-*Based on this method of gathering training data, the resulting model is created based on a predicted price that would occurs λ/2 seconds after an observation was taken.*
+*Based on this method of gathering training data, the resulting model is created based on a predicted price that would occurs **λ/2** seconds after an observation was taken.*